gkhays/DevOps/orientdb/README.md

 $ docker-compose up -d
 ```

-The `-d` switch puts it in daemon mode, where you may attach to it later; see http://askubuntu.com/a/507009.
+The `-d` switch puts it in daemon mode, where you may attach to it later; see below.

 ### Connect to OrientDB Studio